united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/database/_index.md

 title: "Database"
 chapter: true
 description: "The database stores all '_historian' data"
+edition: community
 ---

 Our database for the umh.v1 datamodel currently consists of three tables.

+{{% notice note %}}
+To learn more about, how we created our database layout and the trade-offs we did, checkout our [learn article](https://learn.umh.app/lesson/data-modeling-in-the-unified-namespace-mqtt-kafka/).
+{{% /notice %}}

 {{< mermaid theme="neutral" >}}
 erDiagram